iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 ### Delivery Company Identity and Scanners Verification

 **Problem**: Protection of a Delivery.
-Company X wants to protect its goods from being handled by unauthorized carriers and threats or frauds in the distribution chain.
+Company X wants to protect its goods from being handled by unauthorized carriers, and threats or frauds in the distribution chain.

-1. An authorized employee of delivery **company X** uses the Ecommerce-SSI Bridge to register an [identity (DID)](https://wiki.iota.org/identity.rs/decentralized_identifiers/overview) for their organization.
+1. An authorized employee of delivery company X uses the Ecommerce-SSI Bridge to register an [identity (DID)](https://wiki.iota.org/identity.rs/decentralized_identifiers/overview) for their organization.
 2. An e-commerce operator verifies the delivery company’s organization identity and uses the Bridge to issue a credential for the company to deliver on their behalf.
 The credential contains the company organization DID and is